taisiiacoder/technical-writing-portfolio/specifications/REST_API-specification-formats-overview.md

 REST APIs follow an architectural style, not a specific standard.
 However, several REST specifications have been developed to represent the standards as a description of the REST API.
 The three most popular REST API specifications are [OpenAPI (formally called Swagger)](https://github.com/OAI/OpenAPI-Specification), [RAML](https://raml.org/), and [API Blueprint](https://apiblueprint.org/).

 In the early years of the specifications, there was healthy competition between the formats.
-But now, without a doubt, the OpenAPI specification is the most popular, with the largest community, dynamics, and various tools.
+But now, the OpenAPI specification is the most popular, with the largest community, dynamics, and various tools.

 > **Note**:`OpenAPI`refers to the specification, and `Swagger`refers to API tools that read and display information in the specification.
 A detailed story about OpenAPI and Swagger in the following sections.